 - For some cats, it is necessary to keep the litter tray scrupulously clean.
 This may mean changing the box daily or a few times a day.
 Cats may be reluctant to use the litter tray if it has been recently deodorised or if the cat dislikes the odour of the cleansers, so rinsing well with water after cleaning is recommended.
 Please ensure you clean the tray with products that are safe for use around cats.

 - Cats can develop preferences for certain substrates to urinate on, such as a wooden floor or carpet.
 Restricting access to the area or object involved may help to break the cycle.

-- You may also try to place a litter tray where the cat has been urinating as they may have become accustomed to urinating in that particular area.
+- You may also try placing a litter tray where the cat has been urinating, as they may have become accustomed to urinating in that particular area.
 If the cat uses the tray in that location, the tray should be left there for at least one week.
 Then the tray can slowly (a little bit each day) be moved to a new location.
 This needs to be done very carefully to be sure that your cat follows the tray and continues to use it as it is moved.